 Corporate Governance, ESG Reporting

 Corporations are increasingly facing internal and external scrutiny with respect to disclosure of potential or existing ESG risks and liabilities, including those related to climate change such as greenhouse gas emissions, water resource availability and energy.
 We stay abreast of the rapidly evolving regulatory programs and market-driven sustainability initiatives and provide strategic legal counseling to clients with respect to their environmental, energy, and sustainability concerns.

 As demand continues to grow for high-performing buildings that are more sustainably-designed, constructed and operated, owners and developers often look to distinguish their projects and assets through green building certification programs.
 Our firm assists clients in evaluating green building opportunities, managing liability risks, negotiating contracts, and complying with voluntary and mandatory green building standards.
 Our firm is a member of the United States Green Building Council (USGBC) and we have both legal and technical staff who are LEED® Accredited Professionals (LEED APs).

 Green Stormwater Infrastructure

 The effective management of stormwater runoff is an aspect of sustainable development and green building that is receiving increased attention from real estate developers, property managers, and building owners, particularly as cities and municipalities adopt stormwater impact fees and new systems of stormwater regulation.
-Those that have enacted stormwater impact fee programs, such as Philadelphia, typically require new construction projects to incorporate sustainable stormwater best management practices into their design in order to manage the majority of the property’s stormwater on-site.
-Properties developed prior to the implementation of such fee programs are also encouraged to retrofit older infrastructure and implement sustainable stormwater design in order to obtain credits that can be used to reduce the property’s total stormwater impact fee.
+Those that have enacted stormwater impact fee programs, such as Philadelphia, typically require new construction projects to incorporate sustainable stormwater control measures into their design in order to manage the majority of the property’s stormwater on-site.
+Properties developed prior to the implementation of such fee programs are also encouraged to retrofit older infrastructure and implement sustainable design in order to obtain credits that can be used to reduce the property’s total stormwater impact fee.

 Green Marketing and Product Labeling